 The standard (AASB 7) defines this as the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The maximum exposure to credit risk, excluding the value of any collateral or other security, at balance date to recognised financial assets, is the carrying amount, net of any provisions for impairment of those assets, as disclosed in the statement of financial position and notes to the financial statements.
-There are no other material amounts of collateral held as security at 30 June 2017.
+There are no other material amounts of collateral held as security at 30 June 2018.

-Credit risk is managed as shown in Note 7 and with respect to receivables, and Note 20 for cash and cash equivalents.
+Credit risk is managed as shown in Note 7 with respect to receivables.
+The credit risk exposure of the Group in relation to cash is the carrying amount and any accrued unpaid interest.
+Cash investments are held with a number of banks all of which are rated AA- by Standard and Poor's.
 None of these assets are over-due or considered to be impaired.